 8. Compare the revenues and expenditures of the final budget to actual revenues and expenditures.
 Report whether actual revenues failed to meet budgeted revenues by 5% or more, and whether actual expenditures exceeded budgeted amounts by 5% or more.

 We compared the revenues and expenditures of the final budget to actual revenues and expenditures.

-Actual revenues and expenditures did not exceed the 5% limit.
+Exception: Actual expenditures exceeded budgeted expenditures by more than the 5% limit.